Please contact

 On June 25th, 2009, 56 Londinsky family members traveled to Atlanta,

-Georgia for our seventh reunion.
+Georgia for our 7th reunion.
 We were at the Wyndham

 Peachtree Conference Center, just south of Atlanta.
 Family